Skip to main content

 Adding a new ingredient

-• Purchase quantity — how the item is bought (per stem, per bunch of 10, per box, etc.)
+• Purchase quantity — how you buy the item (per stem, per bunch, per box).
+This is what costing is worked out against.

-• Variants — add colour or size options (e.g., Red, Pink, White, Blush) so you can track the same stem in different varieties
+• Variants — colour or size options for the same base ingredient, so you can track (for example) the same rose in red, pink, and white.

 Ingredient categories